 Recently, I learned a new term: flyover state.
 Definition: a state that is boring and you fly over on your way to a more interesting destination.
 Now, I admit, there are a few states that I’m not in love with, but there is always something interesting to see.

-I’m halfway through my bucket list to see all 50 US states, and I haven’t hated any of them yet.
+I’m over halfway through my bucket list to see all 50 US states, and I haven’t hated any of them yet.

 I’d never choose to live in Iowa, for example, (I hate winter…) but Effigy Mounds National Monument is definitely worth a visit.
 Even just driving down the interstate in Iowa on a summer night is a unique experience, as entire corn fields glow with the intermittent light of thousands of fireflies twinkling in unison.